 - Spot and investigate requests that may require attention.

 Nemotron 3 models support an explicit reasoning (or “thinking”) mode, which allows the model to internally reason step-by-step before producing a final answer.
-You can enable or disable this behavior at request time, depending on whether you want maximum reasoning quality or fast, deterministic responses.When to Enable Reasoning
+You can enable or disable this behavior at request time, depending on whether you want maximum reasoning quality or fast, deterministic responses.By default, Nemotron 3 utilizes reasoning when the

 Enable reasoning when:- You want higher-quality answers for complex or open-ended questions.